 The visit to the Auschwitz-Birkenau extermination camp is undoubtedly one of the most interesting visits you will make during your trip.
-You will learn a part of history from a whole new point of view: what life was like in the labor camps where thousands of Jews lost their lives.
+You will learn a part of history from a totally new point of view: what life was like in the labor camps where thousands of Jews lost their lives.

 If you still want to be prepared in case you get the bug, you can always carry some snacks in your backpack to eat on the way there or back.
-At the entrance to Auschwitz there is a kiosk for visitors where you can get some sandwiches, snacks or refreshments, but I don't recommend it too much.
+At the entrance to Auschwitz there is a kiosk for visitors where you can get some sandwiches, snacks or refreshments, but I do not recommend it too much.

-4. Be respectful when taking pictures
+4. Be respectful with the pictures

 You can take pictures in almost every place (especially the parts of the visit that take place outdoors) but my advice is that you always do it with respect.